Click a question to read the answers.

 Will you taxidermy my pet?
 What about my dog or cat? +

 Yes, we taxidermy small pets for people quite often, however it does take considerably more in terms of our time and your budget than our regular online shop offerings.
 We do not handle dogs or cats at this time at the Brooklyn Taxidermy location.
-We recommend you contact Mark Van Leuven at Buckshot Taxidermy in Sussex, NJ to get a quote for a dog or cat, based on their breed and weight.
-Call him and tell him you were referred by Brooklyn Taxidermy.
-The shop is approx a 2 hour drive from NYC.
-Our owner (Amber) learned from Mark and still works very regularly at his shop on larger projects, so if you need help getting a frozen pet to the NJ shop, we are happy to work with you or your veterinarian to arrange transport.
+We recommend you contact Mark Van Leuven at Buckshot Taxidermy in Sussex, NJ, to get a quote for a dog or cat, based on their breed and weight.
+Upon calling, please tell him you were referred by Brooklyn Taxidermy.
+Our owner (Amber) learned from Mark and still works very regularly at his shop on larger projects, so if you need help getting a frozen pet to/from the NJ shop, we are happy to work with you or your veterinarian to arrange transport.
 All animals must be frozen as soon as possible after passing away to avoid decomposition.

 How old do I have to be to take a class? +